 A lot of women have tried acupuncture and found it to be an effective procedure to relieve menopausal symptoms.
 Here’s how acupuncture deals with the symptoms of menopause:

 “Acupuncture is a gentle, natural, non-evasive and effective way to deal with the symptoms of menopause.
-Acupuncture balances menopausal symptoms, by balancing hormones, reducing hot flushes, insomnia and irritability and by inducing better sleep.
+Acupuncture balances menopausal symptoms, by balancing hormones, reducing hot flushes, insomnia and irritability, and inducing better sleep.
 It will improve your quality of life and inspire you to take a positive perspective on the changes happening in your life.

 Should You Get an Acupuncture?

 Since acupuncture involves the insertion of needles into the skin, some people perceive it to be painful.
-However, those who have tried it say that there is very little to no pain involved, more of a tingling, warmth or pressure.
+However, those who have tried it say that there is very little to no pain involved, more of tingling, warmth, or pressure.
 In fact, some people attest that they feel very good during the process.
 So if you are thinking of getting an acupuncture treatment, go ahead.
 As we have said earlier, the benefits of acupuncture are simply endless!
 You will be happy you did!

 Delta Discovery Center has acupuncture clinic Tuesdays and Thursdays and as we continue to grow will be offering it daily.
 If you want to give acupuncture for stress a try, you can register at our website at DeltaDiscoveryCenter.com and see the clinic schedule here.